Human resources is predicted to top the list of business challenges across industries in 2020.

 This means that many happy former employees won’t talk about their experiences with your company much at all.
 Those who do will tell an average of three people about their positive experience.

 Nearly all unhappy ex-employees, by contrast, will tell an average of nine, and as many as 15 people, about their perceived bad experience.
-Whether their stories are true or not, they can steer top talent away from your doors.
+Whether their stories are true or not, they can steer top talent away from you.

 Specific and related KPIs you can track include: